Page Created: 11/30/2019 Last Modified: 12/20/2019 Last Generated: 12/20/2019

 sudo speaker-test -t sine -f 440 -c 2 -s 2

-The Raspberry Pi Zero (and Pi B and B+) do not have the ability to control the volume of the left and right channels independently though mixers such as alsamixer as is typical of a normal stereo audio card.
+The Raspberry Pi Zero (and Pi B and B+) do not have the ability to control the hardware volume of the left and right channels independently though mixers such as alsamixer as is typical of a normal stereo audio card.
 There are other limitations, too, such as being limited to 11 bits.
-This was one of the reasons (along with a popping noise) that I did not use the Pi B built-in audio in the first iteration of OswaldBot, my home automation server, as I would have loud pops in different rooms, and I wanted to put some rooms on the left channel and some on the right so that I could direct sound around through my landline phone wiring (which was not connected nor being used) without the need for additional circuitry.
+This was one of the reasons (along with a popping noise) that I did not use the Pi B built-in audio in the first iteration of OswaldBot, my home automation server, as I would have loud pops in different rooms, and I wanted to put some rooms on the left channel and some on the right so that I could direct sound around through part of my landline phone wiring (which was not connected nor being used) without the need for additional circuitry.
 Bluetooth audio was also expensive at the time.

 The pops were very annoying as they occurred in speakers in every room, and this was a known issue in the early Pi firmware years ago↗, because there was a slight voltage difference that occurred when PWM was switched in and out.
 So, for example, I would play a sound at night on the left channel (which went into certain rooms), the rooms with the right channel would suddenly pop as well, even though they played no audio.
 This was because the audio device would shut off the PWM connection after it was released.
 And once shutoff, any new sound that is played will have to turn it on again, creating the pop in all rooms.
 A later firmware update seems to have corrected the shutoff on device release, leaving PWM enabled so that future sounds would not create the pop.
 But again, they would play on both channels, since the mixer could not mute the channels independently.